ietf-wg-cellar/matroska-specification/notes.md

 but does not know about if that unknown element fits into the size constraints set by the current `Parent Element`.

+# Stream Copy

+It is sometimes necessary to create a Matroska file from another Matroska file, for example to add subtitles in a language or to edit out a portion of the content.
+Some values from the original Matroska file needs to be kept the same in the destination file.
+For example the SamplingFrequency of an audio track wouldn't change between the two files.
+Some other values may change between the two files, for example the TrackNumber of an audio track when another track has been added.

+Elements are marked with a property: `stream copy: True` when the values need to be kept between the source and destination file.
+If that property is not set, elements may or may not keep the same value between the source and destination.

 # DefaultDecodedFieldDuration